Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 James Want

-The Best Motorcycle Helmets In 2024 – As Safety Tested
+The Best Motorcycle Helmets In 2024 (Safety Tested)

-The Consumer Rating and Assessment of Safety Helmets (CRASH), provide helmet buyers with independent crash and comfort assessments by specialist laboratories.
+The Consumer Rating & Assessment of Safety Helmets (CRASH) provide helmet buyers with independent crash and comfort assessments conducted by specialist laboratories.

-CRASH awards a star rating from 1 to 5 for specific motorcycle helmet models, with results ranked and weighted based on their importance in reducing the risk of head and brain injuries in a crash.
+CRASH awards a star rating from one to five for specific motorcycle helmet models, with results ranked and weighted based on their importance in reducing the risk of head and brain injuries in a crash.

-The CRASH ratings for 2017 onwards are as follows:
+The CRASH ratings for 2017 onwards consider the following:

-• Energy reduction in a higher speed crash on a flat surface (30 per cent)
+• Energy reduction in a higher speed crash on a flat surface (30%)

-• Energy reduction in a higher speed crash on kerb surface (15 per cent)
+• Energy reduction in a higher speed crash on kerb surface (15%)

-• Energy reduction in a lower speed crash on flat surface (15 per cent)
+• Energy reduction in a lower speed crash on a flat surface (15%)

-• Helmet’s ability to minimise the rotation of the helmet in a crash (15 per cent)
+• Helmet’s ability to minimise the rotation of the helmet in a crash (15%)

-The comfort rating (also out of 100) is shown in brackets after the score, with an arrow indicating the revised comfort score from the original article (< = lower score, > = higher score).
-Many existing models have been revised for comfort with a lower score.
+The comfort rating (also out of 100) is shown in brackets after the score.
+Many existing models have been revised for a lower comfort score.

 1. Sena Momentum Evo — 79/100 (56)